johnkerl/miller/docs6/docs/reference-main-arithmetic.md

 0x7fffffffffffffff 9223372036854775807 9223372036854775808.000000 0x8000000000000000
 </pre>

-That is, one cannot check an integer product to see if it is precisely greater than 2\ :sup:`63`\ -1 or less than -2\ :sup:`63` using either integer arithmetic (it may have already overflowed) or using double-precision (due to granularity).
-Instead Miller checks for overflow in 64-bit integer multiplication by seeing whether the absolute value of the double-precision product exceeds the largest representable IEEE double less than 2\ :sup:`63`, which we see from the listing above is 9223372036854774784.
+That is, one cannot check an integer product to see if it is precisely greater than 2\*\*63 - 1 or less than -2\*\*63 using either integer arithmetic (it may have already overflowed) or using double-precision (due to granularity).
+Instead, Miller checks for overflow in 64-bit integer multiplication by seeing whether the absolute value of the double-precision product exceeds the largest representable IEEE double less than 2\*\*63, which we see from the listing above is 9223372036854774784.
 (An alternative would be to do all integer multiplies using handcrafted multi-word 128-bit arithmetic.
 This approach is not taken.)

 ## Pythonic division